IS303-Steffen/a08-pokemon-and-move-classes/README.md

 - Put the 3 `Pokemon` objects into a list
 - Loop through the list and print out the result of `get_info` on each `Pokemon` object in the list.

+## Rubric
+Note that because this assignment depends on random number generation, some of the tests take a few seconds longer to run because they are running many times to test out many different number generation possibilities.

+- See `RUBRIC.md` for details on each of the tests you're scored on.
+- To see what score you'll receive, run the tests using the testing tab (it looks like a beaker).
+    - In the testing tab, press `Configure Python Tests`, then choose `pytest`, then `tests`, and then press the `Run Tests` button.
+        - If you accidentally choose the wrong options for `Configure Python Tests`, to choose again, go to `View` > `Command Palette` and then type `Python: Configure Tests` and hit enter.
+Then choose the options above again.
+- To see your results and any error messages, right click the `TEST_RESULTS_SUMMARY.md` file and choose `Open Preview`.

 ## Example Output:

 Note the specific moves that print out will be different each time the program is run since you are randomly selecting them from a list: